Loyal American Regiment

 Blank Deserter Notice

 Based upon the deserter advertisment suggested in Simes' Military Melody, 1768.
-Fill in the particulars yourself with a quill pen and post.
+Simply fill in the particulars (with a quill pen) and post.

 LAR Deserter Notice (1777)